Anna Mária BALÁZS

 Emigration

-In December 1948, we left Budapest and Hungary for Geneva, where we encountered unforeseen difficulties: The funds we had sent out with a colleague of my father’s had disappeared.
+In December 1948, we left Budapest and Hungary for Geneva, where we encountered unforeseen difficulties: the funds we had sent out with a colleague of my father’s had disappeared.
 Both the colleague and the funds have apparently migrated to South America.

 My mother and my aunt were again our only source of income.
 My parents’ room was the sewing workshop; our room was the fitting room.
 My grandmother took care of daily grocery shopping, cooking our meals in our room, and helping with the sewing.